pwaidelich/eca_energyfinance_submission_v2/README.md

 Name: `Element1_generate_energy_subset_TXF.do`: appends the data and creates the energy-related subset.

 Description: In this DO-file, we generate the final energy data subset.
 We execute two main objectives: (i) exclusion of all non-energy related deals; and (ii) re-classification of deals that are falsely classified as non-energy related (e.g., LNG tankers).
-For a definition of 'energy sector' see Supplementary Table 2 and for a detailed re-classification procedure see main manuscript 'Methods - Classification of of energy-related transactions'.
+For a definition of 'energy sector', see Supplementary Table 2 and for a detailed re-classification procedure, see 'Methods - Classification of energy-related transactions' of the main article.

 Specifically, we:
 - Import original Excel files and change to STATA data files
-- Import and append two datawaves (2013-2022 and an update for 2023)
+- Import and append two data waves (2013-2022 and an update for 2023)
 - Screen for additional deals in industries not evidently related to energy (e.g., ships or infrastructure) and due re-classification
 - Classify in coarse energy sub-categories coal, oil, gas, oil and gas mixed (fossil fuels) and wind, solar, hydro and other RETs (RETs), and nuclear
 - Classify in value chain elements and finer technology elements
-- Remove all non-energy related deals from the dataset and save a new version
+- Remove all non-energy-related deals from the dataset and save a new version
 - Change key variables from string to numeric (e.g., Year)
 - Inflation-adjust the two key variables (ECA involvement and total deal volume) using the methodology described in the Main manuscript (see 'Methods - Inflation adjustment').
-- Remove non-official ECAs (see supplementary Table 4 for all organizations that are considered non-official, including those that were part of our original dataset, but that were not active in the energy sector).
+- Remove non-official ECAs (see Supplementary Table 5 for all organizations that are considered non-official, including those that were part of our original dataset but that were not active in the energy sector).
 - Generate switches for additional checks (e.g., domestic financing, guarantees vs loans).
 - Generate additional variables (numeric energy source, type of borrower, periods, total energy finance by period and country, specific variables for Figure 3)
-- Identify the Top 10 energy financing countries based on total energy commitments (to inform order of countries in Fig3)
+- Identify the Top 10 energy financing countries based on total energy commitments (to inform order of countries in Figure 3)
 - Generate specific variables for technologies (coarse and fine versions)

 ## Element 2

-Name: `Element2_figures.do`: creates Figures 1-4 and serves as code for demo.
-Unlike Element 1 which requires the original TXF data, this script is designed to 'run smoothly', i.e., for reproduction with a separately uploaded, censored dataset (10% sample size).
+Name: `Element2_figures.do`: creates Figures 1-4 and serves as code for the Demo.
+Unlike all other Elements, which will result in errors without the original and proprietary TXF transaction data, this script is designed to 'run smoothly' when one uses the separately uploaded, censored and reshuffled Demo data (approx. 10% sample size) instead.

 Description: In this DO-file, we:
 - Produce Figures 1-4 (in various subelements).
-- Modifies some of the variables created in Element 1 as per the filtering requirements for a given figure (e.g., subset to guarantees or lending only)
+- Modify some of the variables created in Element 1 as per the filtering requirements for a given figure (e.g., subset to guarantees or lending only)
-- 'Runs smooth' for reviewers that seek to execute the demo analysis using the censored data

 ## Element 3

 Name: `Element3_SI_generate_subset_OCI.do`: creates the subset of the OCI data used for triangulation in the Supplementary Information.
-The methodological steps used to subset this dataset are futher described in the SI Note on Methods for Supplementary Figures 1-7.
+The methodological steps used to subset this dataset are further described in the SI's Supplementary Methods for Supplementary Figures 1-7.

 Description: In this DO-file, we:
 - exclude certain sectors not covered by our energy sector definition (e.g., electric vehicles)